-Recommended to begin at 21 or even earlier if women are sexually active, this is an important test to reduce risk of cervical cancer, which is the second leading cause of death in women.
+These tests should be done from the age of 21 or even earlier, if a woman is sexually active.
+Doing these tests will reduce the risk of cervical cancer, which is the second leading cause of death among women.

 Mammograms And Breast Exams

-A manual exam where a doctor tests for lumps and abnormalities is recommended from the age of 20 up until 40.
-It is recommended to do a mammogram every one or two years beginning at age of 40, as recommended by the American Cancer Society.
+Consult your doctor for a breast examination once you turn 20.
+A physical exam, where a doctor tests for lumps and abnormalities should be done between 20 and 40 years.
+Get a mammogram every one or two years beginning at age of 40, as recommended by the American Cancer Society.

 Bone Density Screening

-Women should start getting screened for osteoporosis with a bone density test at age 65.
-However, those who have been detected with calcium deficiencies or have a personal or family history of fractures should get a dexa scan earlier.
+You should get screened for osteoporosis with a bone density test at age 65.
+However, if you have calcium deficiencies, or a personal or family history of fractures, it is a good idea to get a dexa scan (a special type of X-ray that measures bone mineral density), earlier.

 Colon Cancer Screening

-It is ideal to begin a colon cancer screening at age 50 and is typically performed once in five or ten years depending on the technique used.
-With normal results, a flexible sigmoidoscopy needs to be repeated every 5 to 10 years and a colonoscopy only every 10 years.
+It is ideal to have a colon cancer screening at age 50 and to repeat the test every once in 5–10 years depending on the technique used.
+With normal results, you will need a flexible sigmoidoscopy (a procedure done to closely examine the rectum and colon) every 5–10 years and a colonoscopy only every 10 years.
 The non-invasive virtual colonoscopy is another option.
 Those with a greater risk of colon cancer may need earlier or more frequent cancer screening tests.